 06 of 09

 For a tree that features purple leaves and small edible fruits, plant the purple leaf plum.
-These trees stay small, so they can fit in most yards.
-It lives around 20 years usually, so it is short-lived.
+These trees stay small, so they can fit nicely in most yards.
+The plant lives around 20 years usually, so it is considered a short-lived landscape specimen.

 - 'Mt.
 St. Helens

 07 of 09

 The purple leaf sand cherry is a shrub or short tree that also features small purple fruits suitable for wildlife.
 Sand cherries are hardy in quite cold climates, suitable as far north as Zone 2.

 It is a roundish specimen that grows seven to ten feet wide and tall and requires a lot of sun.

 Ninebark is a shrub that features white or pink flowers.
 It can live in climates as cold as Zone 2, so it's a great choice for a landscape accent in cold regions.

 Ninebarks will tolerate partial shade, even preferring it in hotter climates as far south as Zone 7.
 It grows 8 to 10 feet tall and wide.